STEP 1 - Contact Your High School Guidance Counselor

 - Have their State Student ID Number (SSID) and Student School District ID Number--all of which can be

 obtained from their high school guidance counselor.
-A Social Security Number is no longer required.
+(A Social Security Number is required if parents want tax information sent to them for payment of tuition.)

 - Students must provide a copy of their high school transcript with their admission/registration form.
 Please request a copy from your registrar/high school guidance counselor.